strongqa/howitzer/README.md

 ## Documentation
-You should find the documentation for your version of *howitzer* on [Rubygems](https://rubygems.org/gems/howitzer).
+See [GETTING_STARTED](https://github.com/romikoops/howitzer/blob/develop/GETTING_STARTED.md) how to work with *howitzer*.

-See [GETTING_STARTED](https://github.com/romikoops/howitzer/blob/develop/GETTING_STARTED.md) for information about using your version of *howitzer*.
+Also you can find Rdoc documentation on [Rubygems](https://rubygems.org/gems/howitzer).

 ## Requirements
 Ruby 1.9.3+